DieBieEngineering/DieBieMS/README.md

 ### Latest hardware release (production files)
-There have been two hardware realisations so far, not all design revisions make it to the real world.
-Sometimes a version is skipped when hardware errors are fixxed but also significant fuctionality is added:
+There have been two hardware realizations so far, not all design revisions make it to the real world.
+Sometimes a version is skipped when hardware errors are fixed but also significant functionality is added:

 * V0.1 Initial hardware
    This version has a few design flaws: